Trade Stock Indices

-How Do I Analyze Strategies?
+How Can I Analyze Strategies?

 How Do You Read Strategies?